Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

     Before setting the SSH values, determine the appropriate method to SSH into the customization pod:

-    * `[ssh_containers.connection_info.customer_access]` values \(**preferred**\): The `customer_access` address is a dynamic hostname that is made available for use by the customer to access the IMS Job from outside the Kubernetes cluster.
+    * `[ssh_containers.connection_info.customer_access]` values \(**preferred**\): The `customer_access` address is a dynamic hostname that is made available for use by the customer to access the IMS job from outside the Kubernetes cluster.
-    * `[ssh_containers.connection_info."cluster.local"]` values: The `cluster.local` address is used when trying to access an IMS Job from a pod that is running within the HPE Cray
+    * `[ssh_containers.connection_info."cluster.local"]` values: The `cluster.local` address is used when trying to access an IMS job from a pod that is running within the HPE Cray
       EX Kubernetes cluster.
-For example, this is the address that CFS uses to talk to the IMS Job during a pre-boot customization session.
+For example, this is the address that CFS uses to talk to the IMS job during a pre-boot customization session.

     The external IP address should only be used if the dynamic `customer_access` hostname does not resolve properly.
-In the following example, the admin could then SSH to the `10.103.2.160` IP address.
+In the following example, the administrator could then SSH to the `10.103.2.160` IP address.

     ```bash